 A single pair of STAs can create multiple TWT agreements.
-Each unique TWT agreement is identified by a Flow Identifier and the MAC addresses of the TWT STA and TWT peer STA.
+Each unique TWT agreement is identified by a Flow Identifier and the MAC addresses of the TWT requesting STA and TWT responding STA.
 Because the TWT Flow ID field is 3 bits in length, the maximum number of TWTs per STA pair is 8.
-There are no explicit restrictions on the class of traffic (i.e., EDCA Access Category) that can be transmitted within any specific TWT SP when multiple TWT agreements have been set up by a single TWT STA.
+There are no explicit restrictions on the class of traffic (i.e., EDCA Access Category) that can be transmitted within any specific TWT SP when multiple TWT agreements have been set up by a single TWT requesting STA.

-A TWT STA may wake to receive Beacons that are transmitted outside of a TWT SP.
+A TWT requesting STA may wake to receive Beacons that are transmitted outside of a TWT SP.

-A TWT peer STA should include a Pentapartial Timestamp field or a Tetrapartial Timestamp field or a Timestamp field in at least one frame transmitted to a TWT STA during a TWT SP for that STA.
+A TWT responding STA should include a Pentapartial Timestamp field or a Tetrapartial Timestamp field or a Timestamp field in at least one frame transmitted to a TWT requesting STA during a TWT SP for that STA.

-When dot11TWTOptionActivated is true, an S1G AP (#3623) may (#3038) use the Wake Interval in determining the lifetime of frames that it buffers for an S1G TWT STA.
+NOTE - When dot11TWTOptionActivated is true, a TWT responding STA (#3623) might (#3038) use the Wake Interval in determining the lifetime of frames that it buffers for a TWT requesting STA.

 The Flow Type field in the TWT response that successfully set up a TWT agreement indicates the type of interaction between the TWT requesting STA and the TWT responding STA within each TWT SP for that TWT agreement.
 A value of 0 in the Flow Type field indicates an Announced TWT.
 The TWT responding STA of an Announced TWT agreement shall not transmit a frame to the TWT requesting STA within a TWT SP until it has successfully received a PS-Poll or APSD trigger frame (see 10.2.2.5 (Power management with APSD)) from the TWT requesting STA.
 A value of 1 in the Flow Type field indicates an Unannounced TWT.
 The TWT responding STA of an Unannounced TWT agreement may transmit a frame to the TWT requesting STA within a TWT SP before it has successfully received a frame from the TWT requesting STA.